mffiehn/econ280project/README.md

 - *data/clean_data* contains the .dta file for the main analysis
 - *output/graphs* contains the graphs that finding_arizona.do creates.
 - *notes* contains the write-up

-Note that in order to run the code properly, the file locations will need to be amended.